smoni19/CV/README.md

 After realising that University wasn't the direction for me, I entered the job market but always found that I had a soft spot for coding as I often spent my free time experimenting with Java in Processing or JavaScript, HTML and CSS making websites to display information relevant to a game I'm playing.

-After years not doing what I felt I should, I took the plunge and decided to enroll on the Makers bootcamp, and I believe this was a great decision as it will open doors to a career I can fully enjoy.
+During my previous job, not doing what I felt I should be, I decided to enrol on the Makers bootcamp.
+I believe this was a great decision as it will open doors to a career I can fully enjoy and gain much more fulfilment.

 I enjoy programming greatly because solving problems in order to bring an idea to fruition is extremely rewarding.
 I find that time flies when I'm engrossed in what I'm trying to accomplish.
 There's always a new language or library to master and a new way to realise something.